mlnksofia/QA-Technical-Practice-API-SQL/README.md

 # QA Technical Practice: API Testing & SQL Analytics

-A technical showcase repository for a Junior / Strong Junior QA Engineer, demonstrating hands-on experience with REST API testing in Postman and relational database queries in SQL.
+A technical showcase repository for a Junior QA Engineer, demonstrating hands-on experience with REST API testing in Postman and relational database queries in SQL.

 ---